zenzay/arduino-projects/power-meter-pulse-led/readme.md

 The default power consumption is set at 1000 Watt, with a pulse rate of 1000 blinks per kWh, but you can change that in the code.

 Note: It's a bit inaccurate at specific high levels of simulated power consumption.
 2100 Watt, for example.
-It'll keep the intervals steady but the LED will pulse slightly too fast or slow, and thus not reflect the set level *exactly* - it'll be 1 or 2 watts off.
-I'm putting this down to rounding errors.
+It'll keep the intervals steady but the LED will pulse slightly too fast or slow, and thus not reflect the set level *exactly* - it'll be a few Watts off.
+We're simply not fast enough to hit 1ms resolution.

 Components
 ----------